 According to PwC, roughly 80% of the consumers are satisfied with their voice shopping experience.
 18 million US users have carried out at least one voice payment, and the number is likely to increase by 4 X in the coming 5 years.

 Major Example: Artificial Intelligence in Voice Banking has been successfully implemented by Bank of America.
 Their virtual assistant Erica is already assisting more than 10 million users.
 Erica is able to send fraud alerts, subscription fee increase or double charges.
 It also assists in peer-to-peer and bill payments.

 Also, Siri is partnering with Venmo to help their users with peer-to-peer transfers, and Alexa has been supporting the payoff of Capital One bills by credit cards for almost four years now.

-Voice-based services by banks and fintech apps are no more a revolution: it is indeed in every bank's list to be induced in their banking app.
+Voice-based services by banks and fintech apps are no more a revolution: it is indeed in every bank’s list to be induced in their banking software and application.
 Voice services introduce the ‘banking-on-the-go’ concept, making online transactions secure and seamless.